Gertrude of Austria: Early years

-Marriage
+Marriage to Vladislaus III of Moravia

 Complicating Frederick II's hold over Austria was his long-standing quarrel with Frederick II, Holy Roman Emperor, during which he was placed under an imperial ban.
 In 1245, in a spectacular change of imperial politics, Frederick II of Austria became one of the emperor's most important allies when negotiations regarding the elevation of Vienna to a bishopric and of Austria (including Styria) to a Kingdom were initiated.
 One condition effecting a positive outcome was that the 19-year-old Duke's niece, Gertrude, would marry the 51-year-old Emperor who was a widower three times over.
-Though desirous of the union, Wenceslaus I of Bohemia nevertheless voiced his concerns given a preexisting agreement that Gertrude marry his eldest son and heir Vladislaus.
+Though desirous of the union, Wenceslaus I of Bohemia voiced his concerns given a pre-existing agreement that Gertrude marry his eldest son and heir Vladislaus III of Moravia.
 Gertrude herself refused the marriage with the aged Emperor, citing his recent excommunication by the Pope.
 Other sources claim that she was in love with Vladislaus.
 After sending an army to Austria in order to pressure Duke Frederick II into agreeing to the union of Gertrude and Vladislaus, the two parties came to terms early in June 1245 in Verona.
-The rapid rise of Duke Frederick's political ambitions proved short-lived.

-On 15 June 1246 Frederick II was killed in battle.
+On 15 June 1246 Duke Frederick II was killed in battle at Leitha, Hungary.
 King Wenceslaus quickly arranged the formal marriage ceremony of Gertrude and his heir, Vladislaus.
-Per hoc Wladislaus habebat Austriae ducatum cheered Bohemia and, supported by the rights of his wife and the prospect of inheriting the Bohemian throne, Vladislaus was quickly recognized as Duke by the Austrian aristocracy.
-However, shortly after their marriage, Vladislaus died on 3 January 1247.
+Per hoc Wladislaus habebat Austriae ducatum cheered Bohemia and, supported by the rights of his wife and the prospect of inheriting the Bohemian throne, Vladislaus was recognized as Duke by the Austrian aristocracy.
+Shortly after their marriage, Vladislaus died on 3 January 1247 before he could take possession of the duchy.

+Marriage to Herman VI, Margrave of Baden

 In 1248, in order to bolster her claims, the 22-year-old Duchess married Herman VI, Margrave of Baden.
-The following year Gertrude gave birth to a son Frederick.
+The following year Gertrude gave birth to a son Frederick I, Margrave of Baden.
 In celebration of the happy event, Gertrude gave 30 people in Alland, the place of her son's birth, extended farm lands which became the foundation of the agrarian community of the Allander Urhausbesitzer.
 In 1250 Gertrude had a second child, a daughter, whom she named Agnes after her maternal grandmother.

-Frustrated ambitions

 Herman was able to maintain only minimal control in the duchies, failing ultimately to defeat the opposition of the Austrian aristocracy.
 As a result, Gertrude and her children fled to Meissen in Saxony and her relationship with Herman deteriorated significantly.
 Gertrude was suspected of poisoning Herman when he died on 4 October 1250.